 Serve Houston is an event that is designed to provide students with an opportunity to serve the community in which they live.
 One all-campus Serve Houston event will take place each semester.
 Students, faculty, and staff are sent out together to serve the Houston area by partnering with numerous non-profit organizations, churches and schools.
 Students will also have an opportunity to reflect individually as well as with peers about their service experience.
-For additional information, contact Student Involvement, 281-649-3073.
+For additional information, contact Student Life at studentlife@hbu.edu.